NikoGardziella/MyBikeApp/README.md

 - The average distance of a journey ending at the station.

-ScreenShot here!!

 <h2> Build with </h2>
 Visual Studio ASP.NET MVC, SQL

 <h2> Future updates </h2>
-Implement E2E tests, Ability to filter all Single station view calculations per month
+Login & roles,  Implement E2E tests, Ability to filter all Single station view calculations per month